jeffreyyoung/poe-db-prototype/README.md

 - Use replicache as the source of truth for all synced data. (don't throttle or batch writes)
 - Store each line in replicache using the key "lines/<id>".
 - Each point of the line should be displayed to as it is drawn.
 Do not wait for mouse up to draw the line.
 - Have a mutator that adds a point to a line.
 It should also create the line if it doesn't exist.
-- Use  api to render the line as it is drawn.
+- Use `rep.subscribeToScanEntries` api to render the line as it is drawn.
 - Show each user's cursor as it moves around the screen.
 - Show a list of online users.
 - Assign each cursor a unique color and a unique name.